Xilinx/Alveo-Cards/master/debugging/source/docs/card-validation.md

 </table>

 # Card Validation
-The `xbutil` utility, which is installed with XRT, can be used to validate the [card installation](card-install.md) using the `xbutil validate` command.
+The [xbutil utility](https://xilinx.github.io/XRT/master/html/xbutil.html#xbutil), which is installed with XRT, can be used to validate the [card installation](card-install.md) using the [xbutil validate](https://xilinx.github.io/XRT/master/html/xbutil.html#xbutil-validate) command.
 The command validates power connection, PCIe connection, SC version, as well as running various memory and bandwidth tests.
 Full details on this command can be found in the [XRT Documentation](https://xilinx.github.io/XRT/master/html/xbutil.html#xbutil-validate).
 If validation fails, indicated by `Validation failed` in the command output, the errors need to be addressed before the card can be used.

 ## This Page Covers

-This page covers issues encountered when using `xbutil validate`.
+This page covers issues encountered when using [xbutil validate](https://xilinx.github.io/XRT/master/html/xbutil.html#xbutil-validate).
 If your issue is not covered, please post on the [Xilinx forums](https://support.xilinx.com/s/topic/0TO2E000000YKXlWAO/alveo-accelerator-cards).

 ## You Will Need